Franklindot04/Franklindot04/README.md

 ---

 👨‍💻 About Me
-I'm Franklin, a DevOps & SRE engineer passionate about automation, cloud infrastructure, observability and building production-ready systems.
+I'm Franklin, a DevOps & SRE engineer passionate about automation, cloud infrastructure, observability, and building production-ready systems.

 ⭐ Support
 If you find my work useful, consider giving a ⭐  it helps others discover it.